arnobastenhof/oberon/README.md

 ## Introduction

-The current codebase ports a subset of Wirth's reference implementation for the Oberon07 language to C (i.e., concerning the Oberon compiler, not the OS) and was written primarily for self-educational purposes.
-Some notable omissions and deviations are outlined below, which may be remedied in future versions.
+The current codebase ports a subset of Wirth's reference implementation for the Oberon07 language to C (i.e., concerning the Oberon compiler, not the OS).
+It was written primarily for self-educational purposes as a kind of intensive code reading exercise.
+Some notable omissions and deviations are outlined below, which may be remedied in future versions:
 * No generation of object- and symbol files.
 Instead, the compiler combines with a RISC-0 emulator into a single executable, with an in-memory array serving as their interface.
 Compare this to the implementation of PL/0 found